-- a.
-Implement different types of inheritance - b.
+- b.
 Illustrate method overriding and Dynamic method dispatch - c.
 Illustrate static keyword with variables and methods

 - a.
 Create an interface for stack of integers with abstract methods push, pop and display.
 Write an implementation of the above mentioned abstract methods for a fixed size stack and a dynamic size stack. - b.
 Illustrate inner classes